 The SBA doesn't lend money directly to businesses, but they do guarantee loans from participating lenders.

-They typically have lower interest rates than banks and credit unions but have shorter repayment terms.
+They typically have lower interest rates but have shorter repayment terms.

 An online lender can be a good option for businesses that don't qualify for traditional loans.

-Alternative lenders typically have higher interest rates than banks and credit unions, but they also have more flexible eligibility requirements.
+Alternative lenders typically have higher interest rates, but they also have more flexible eligibility requirements.

-How to Choose a Business Loan That Works For You
+How To Choose A Small Business Loan That Works For You

 There are a few things you need to take into account when choosing a business loan.